Skip to Content

 The Grand Daddy Hotel has an iconic quintessential Cape Town vibe and prides itself on its fun and energetic city center location and atmosphere.
 They’re very popular for their Rooftop trailer park where you can book to spend the night in one of seven individually themed trailers all the way from the United States.

-There are so many quirky things to see including the oldest operating vintage elevator in all of Cape Town.
-Top off your visit with a movie under the stars at their famous Pink Flamingo Rooftop Cinema that provides blankets and snacks for the ultimate cinematic experience.
+There are so many quirky things to see around this hotel including the oldest operating vintage elevator in all of Cape Town.
+Top off your visit with a movie under the stars at their famous Pink Flamingo Rooftop Cinema which provides blankets and snacks for the ultimate cinematic experience.

 2. Hike to the Abandoned Zoo

-Formerly the Groote Schuur Zoo, the park today remains largely abandoned after its closure sometime in the 1970s.
-Located near the University of Cape Town, the entrance to ‘the lost zoo’ is quite easy to find and visit.
+Today, the former Groote Schuur Zoo remains largely abandoned after its closure sometime in the 1970s.
+Located near the University of Cape Town, the entrance to ‘The Lost Zoo’ is quite easy to find and visit.
+You can see the exact location here.

 You can see all of the old animal exhibits that used to house a wide range of animals including lions, emus, crocodiles, and more.